 AGUILAR: This is the same street where police shot and killed 25-year-old Manuel Diaz 's two years ago.
 Tensions grew the next day, when the Anaheim police shot and killed another Latino man - 21-year-old Joel Acevedo.
 Police say he shot at them first.

-JOEL ACEVEDO: From the beginning, I started going to city council - like, two days after my son was killed.
+DONNA ACEVEDO: From the beginning, I started going to city council - like, two days after my son was killed.

 AGUILAR: That's the Donna Acevedo.
 When she and neighbors marched to City Hall after son's death, a line of police in riot gear blocked them from entering.
 Council chambers were at capacity and they'd have to wait.
 But a group of people decided instead to unleash on a strip mall across the street, smashing store windows, looting and sending trash cans on fire.